What is a blunt?

 - Cigar, cigarillo, or blunt wrap

 Any cigar or cigarillo will do, but we recommend one that isn’t completely dried out, as it’ll break easier and be harder to roll.
-These days you can usually find blunt wraps at any corner store, which are like one giant rolling paper made out of tobacco.
+These days you can usually find blunt wraps at any corner store—they are like one giant rolling paper made of tobacco.

 Common cigarillos you can find at most corner stores are: